johnsonpremier/johnsonpremier.github.io/_posts/2023/2023-06-27-install_netbeans_rhel8.md

 <br>

-Congratulations!
 You have successfully installed Apache NetBeans on your RHEL 8 machine.
 The application is listed within your RHEL8 applications menu.
 You can now start using NetBeans as your preferred IDE for Java, PHP, and other programming languages.

 <br>